Psychotherapy for Artists and Creatives

 Do I have to be a professional artist to benefit?

-Not at all.
-You might be a hobbyist, student, or someone reconnecting with your creativity.
+Not at all!
+You might be a hobbyist with a part-time passion, a student struggling with projects, or someone who’s eager to reconnect with their creative side.
 Therapy can support you at any stage.

 What kinds of artists do you work with?

-At the onset of treatment I often take a more practical approach to help with stabilization and symptom management.
-As we progress, I often often approach therapy through a psychodynamic lens.
+At the onset, I usually deploy practical techniques to help with stabilization and symptom reduction.
+As we progress, I use a psychodynamic lens to access and address the deeper issues that hinder creativity.
 I have training and experience in psychodynamic, existential, and relational psychotherapy.

 How long does therapy usually take?

-I often take an “open-ended” treatment approach when possible, where we can take as long as we need to accomplish the goals that you set.
+I take an “open-ended” approach when possible, where we take as long as we need to accomplish the personal goals you’ve set.
+My therapy is not a quick fix, but an in-depth, exploratory reckoning with the farthest corners of your creative consciousness.

-I offer a free consultation so we can get a sense of whether working together feels right.
+I offer a free consultation, so we can see if working together feels right.